-In the last financial year (April 2015-March 2016), we have paid interest on our loans and repaid some of our capital.
+In the last financial year (April 2017-March 2018), we have paid interest on our remaining loans and repaid some of our capital.
 The interest and capital repayments are then used by our funders to fund other community and renewable energy projects.

-We make quarterly revenue share payments and have made our first capital re-payment to CO2Sense, a community interest company, based in Leeds, in the financial year 2017-18.
+We completed our revenue share and capital repayments to CO2Sense, a community interest company based in Leeds, in the financial year 2017-18.
 CO2Sense are an ethical investor in renewable energy generation and environmental projects across the UK.

 North York Moors National Park